DillonSteyl/SCIE1000/Week 8/README.md

 3. SASKIA - NEEDS TEST - Make two lines show up with the same x array (Discuss using the plot function twice)
 4. Make three lines show up with different step sizes (same equations for each but with a vertical shift so they're sufficiently distinct).
 5. Draw a shape (lines dont have to go left to right - gives them a slightly deeper understanding of whats going on with graphs).
-6. SASKIA - Changing the linestyle, colour, linewidth, and marker.
+6. SASKIA NEEDS TEST- Changing the linestyle, colour, linewidth, and marker.
 Should we refer to matplotlib for this?
-Learn how to learn, etc.
+Learn how to learn, etc. DOES THIS NEED TO BE SPLIT INTO SEPARATE EXERCISES?
 7. Adding titles and axis labels
 8. grids and legends
 9. Challenge question

-Plus additional context exercises if you think of any or already exist.
- - Have at least one question that includes drawing single points AND lines on the same graph